 - Continue simmering until the liquid is reduced by half.

 - Remove from heat and allow liquid to cool to just above room temperature.
-You want to be able to touch is comfortably with your finger (or, if using a thermometer, about 110 degrees F or less).
+You want to be able to touch it comfortably with your finger (or, if using a thermometer, about 110 degrees F or less).

 - Add honey and lemon juice, stir until honey is dissolved.

 - Ladle into your jars, label and put on a tight-fitting lid.
-Store in the refrigerator up to 2 months.
+Store in the refrigerator for up to 2 months.

 Notes

-- After simmering for 15 minutes you now have elderberry tea or juice.
+- After simmering for 30 minutes you now have elderberry tea or juice.
 This can be taken as is, but will only last a couple weeks in the refrigerator.
 Once cooled, this elderberry juice can be used to make a tincture.

 - If canning, bring the syrup back to a boil after adding honey and lemon juice.
 Fill your jars to ¼ inch headspace.
 Waterbath can for 10 minutes (if at sea level), and adjust accordingly if you’re above sea level.